• Home

 The South African canoeing team walked away from the African Sprint Championships in Tunisia with 14 medals and the unique record of a team in which every member was able to claim a medal at the event.

-In the final seven 200 metre sprint events of the competition the South African paddlers equipped themselves well as they bagged four silver medals in the men’s events and2013LukeJoseph another three in the women’s events.
+In the final seven 200 metre sprint events of the competition the South African paddlers equipped themselves well as they bagged four silver medals in the men’s events and another three in the women’s events.

 Canoeing South Africa president Christo Horn understands the importance of events like the African Championships and the role that it plays in exposing young athletes to international competition.